zacuke/vscode-waterfox-debug/README.md

     ]
 }
 ```
+The `url` property may point to a file or a directory, if it points to a directory it must end with
+a trailing `/` (e.g. `http://localhost/my-app/`).

 ### Attach
 To use attach mode, you have to launch Firefox manually from a terminal with remote debugging enabled.